soodoku/partisan_vision/readme.md

 ## Partisan Vision?
-Impact of Partisanship on Visual Evaluative Tasks
+Partisan Bias in Simple Visual Evaluations

 Do partisans `see' different things?
 We test the hypothesis using simple evaluation tasks.
 In two survey experiments, we manipulate who has [written a piece of text](data/treats/Mistakes_Dem.png), and [parked the cars](data/treats/Parking_Lot_Dems.png) and ask respondents to estimate the number of errors.
 In a survey, we ask respondents to count [how many people are wearing a mask at a Trump rally](data/treats/trump_rally.mp4).
 We find that partisan bias is generally small.